juliuskrah/sc/Readme.md

 ## `config init`

 This command initializes the configuration file for the CLI.
 It creates a default configuration file if it does not already exist.
+This is useful for setting up the CLI for the first time or resetting the configuration.
+When you run this command, it will create a configuration file in the default directory (`$HOME/.sc/config`) with the default settings.

+> [!NOTE]
+> If the configuration file already exists, this command will not overwrite it.
+It will only create the file if it does not exist.
+You can override the default configuration directory by setting the `SC_CONFIG_DIR` environment variable.

 ### Usage <a name="config-init-usage"></a>

 ```bash
 sc config init
 ```

 ## `logs`